imarc/padstone/README.md

 npm run dev
 ```

 [Create your database](https://docs.craftcms.com/v3/installation.html#step-4-create-a-database) and ensure the settings in your `.env` match your environment.
 At minimum, you'll need to tell Craft how to connect to your database and your domain.

+The default Padstone site is configured to store user sessions in the database.
+The phpsessions table needs to be added to the new database.
+If you import the padstone.sql file the table will be created by the import.
+As an alternative, you can create the table manually by runnng the craft setup/php-session-table console command.

 Then run the installer by going to /admin (except for your domain.)

 Optionally, you can import the supplied `padstone.sql` file into your database if you want Padstone's starter entries.